 The Broken Witt Rebels brought their unique blend of heavy blues, high energy rock, southern soul and Americana to north London last Tuesday, during a tour for their debut album which they’ve just released.

-Directly afterwards, Danny Core makes an announcement about how pleased the band are to finally have their debut out after such a long time, before heading into the song, Breathless, which includes a three guitar attack not dissimilar to Lynyrd Skynyrd.
+Directly afterwards, Danny Core makes an announcement about how pleased the band are to finally have their debut out after such a long time, before heading into the song, ‘Breathless,’ which includes a three guitar attack.

 Being out on the road in the United States has clearly acted as a spur to further the band’s songwriting ambitions, and the Rebels feature two new songs tonight that they’ve written while touring, ‘Fearless’ and ‘Give It Up.’
 With the former, James Tranter gets to include the solo from Hendrix’s, ‘Hey Joe,’ while ‘Give It Up’ starts as a slow, bluesy number before building to a rousing crescendo.

 ‘Wait For You,’ the first single which is due to feature from the debut album – with its call and response “woah-ohs” – then prompts an audience singalong.
 ‘I Put A Spell on You,’ which follows directly after, the only cover of the night, gives Tranter the opportunity to solo with impunity, while Danny Core is again able to stretch his vocal chords to the max, before the whole band rocks out in grand style.
 For ‘Turn Me On,’ both Danny Core and James Tranter move out into the audience for a nice spot of audience participation, Tranter playing an unplugged electric guitar acoustic style, with Danny Core singing off mike.